NVIDIA-Merlin/systems/README.md

 If you want to add support for GPU-accelerated workflows, you'will first need to install  the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) to provide GPU support for Docker.
 You can use the NGC links referenced in the table above to obtain more information about how to launch and run these containers.

 ## Getting Started with Merlin Systems
-Merlin systems is a library designed to allow users to easily deploy data science pipelines to the Triton Inference Server[https://developer.nvidia.com/nvidia-triton-inference-server].
+Merlin systems is a library designed to allow users to easily deploy data science pipelines to the [Triton Inference Server](https://developer.nvidia.com/nvidia-triton-inference-server).
 Merlin systems is designed to simplify the inference deployment scheme.
-To do this we leverage the merlin DAG, the same graph API used in NVTabular[https://github.com/NVIDIA-Merlin/NVTabular] for feature engineering.
+To do this we leverage the merlin DAG, the same graph API used in [NVTabular](https://github.com/NVIDIA-Merlin/NVTabular) for feature engineering.
 Below we will illustrate how easy it is to setup a triton inference server instance running a feature engineering workflow that feeds into a tensorflow model.

 ```python
 import tensorflow as tf